mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 Across the top of the main interface, you will see a number of tabs which group common functionality and settings:

 - **Tour -** Start interactive guided Tours
-- **Home -** Get a quick overview how MailBeez works for you
+- **Home -** Get a quick overview of how MailBeez works for you
 - **MailBeez Modules -** Find here all your MailBeez email modules.
 Go here to configure, test, and run these modules.
-- **Filter & Helper -** Find here all of your MailBeez filter & helper modules.
+- **Filter & Helper -** Find here your MailBeez filter & helper modules.
 Go here to configure, test, and run these modules.
-- **Reports -** Locate MailBeez reports in this tab.
+- **Reports -** Locate your MailBeez reports in this tab.
 Go here to activate & view your reports.
 - **Configuration -** Adjsut configuration settings for the MailBeez framework, as well as activate extra configuration settings for premium modules.
-- **About -** Find information about MailBeez, links to rate MailBeez, view ratings, request a feature, and the domain information you will need when you purchase premium modules.
+- **About -** Find information about MailBeez, links to rate MailBeez, request a feature, and the domain information for premium modules.

 #### Beez-O-Graph With MailBeez Analytics Data